j4321/PyTkEditor/README.rst

 **Launch:**

-If TkEditor is installed:
+If PyTkEditor is installed:

 ::

-    $ tkeditor
+    $ pytkeditor

-or from the main menu *Development>TkEditor*.
+or from the main menu *Development>PyTkEditor*.

 Without installing:

 ::

-    $ python3 tkeditor
+    $ python3 pytkeditor